TriplyDB/Documentation/docs/generics/environment-variable.md

    echo export {name}={value} > .envrc
    ```

-   This creates a file called `.direnv`.
+   This creates a file called `.envrc`.

    Make sure that no whitespace appears around the `=` character.